Tomás Vélez Cachupín: Second term

-After completing his first term in 1754, Cachupín returned to Spain.
+After completing his first term in 1754, Vélez Cachupín returned to Spain.
 He appealed to the King of Spain for a new term as governor of New Mexico.
-Cachupín was reappointed as governor of the province on 14 March 1761.
+Vélez Cachupín was reappointed as governor of the province on 14 March 1761.
 However, when he returned to New Mexico, he again had to solve many of the problems he had already solved during his previous term, as his successor had not followed his advice on to how to interact peacefully with the native peoples.

-When he began his second term as governor, Cachupín found many Comanche prisoners present, so he decided to release six women to establish a new beginning of peace with the Comanches.
-Because of this, a group of fifteen Comanches (nine warriors and six women) went to Taos both to check that Cachupín was back in the province and to "negotiate" with him.
-Cachupín banned trade in Comanche slaves by the Spanish, in order to maintain peace.
+When he began his second term as governor, Vélez Cachupín found many Comanche prisoners present, so he decided to release six women to establish a new beginning of peace with the Comanches.
+Because of this, a group of fifteen Comanches (nine warriors and six women) went to Taos both to check that Vélez Cachupín was back in the province and to "negotiate" with him.
+Vélez Cachupín banned trade in Comanche slaves by the Spanish, in order to maintain peace.
 However, he also ordered the Spaniards and Creoles who resided near the provincial capital, Santa Fe, to keep their Comanche slaves, as the governor might have problems with the Comanches in the future and might need to exchange prisoners with them.

-Cachupín not only had political functions, but also judicial and economic functions.
+Vélez Cachupín not only had political functions, but also judicial and economic functions.
 In fact, he was New Mexico's chief judge (for both civil and criminal cases).

 In November 1750, French traders Paul and Pierre Mallet visited New Mexico from New France.
-This was their second visit to New Mexico (the first was in 1739), but Cachupín took his goods and sold them at auction, which allowed him to pay four guards to take them to Mexico City.
+This was their second visit to New Mexico (the first was in 1739), but Vélez Cachupín took his goods and sold them at auction, which allowed him to pay four guards to take them to Mexico City.
 This was because the French had started a trade war with New Mexico and were trying to occupy most of northern Spanish Texas, making France one of its main rivals.

 In 1762, after learning that a Ute had been found in possession of a silver ingot, Vélez Cachupín ordered Spanish explorers Juan Maria Antonio de Rivera, Joaquín Laín, Gregorio Sandoval, and Pedro Mora to Colorado to locate where the ingot had come from.
 Locating gold and silver was a priority in order to replenish the royal coffers.
 The expedition traveled through southwestern Colorado and southeastern Utah (which belonged to Spain at this time), establishing sections of the future Old Spanish Trail.